niallgiblin/rllabs/README.md

   }'
 ```

-This triggers an `ArtifactCommitted` event, which the Model Catalog consumes to auto-register a version.
+This triggers a synchronous HTTP call to Model Catalog Service to register the version immediately (strong consistency).

 ### Downloading an Artifact